 What treatment options are available?

-“Treatment options are definitely available for agoraphobia,” Dr. Singh said.
+“Treatment options are definitely available if you are diagnosed with agoraphobia,” Dr. Singh said.
 “These treatments can help with abnormal learned behaviors and the neurobiological changes that go with them.”

 Don’t wait to get help